Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Details of Noise Budgets

-The boundary excitation may represent a stationary part of the acoustic sound noise and requires us to compare it with the seismic and alignment noise.
-The coupling factor given by the boundary excitation grows with $\sqrt{f}$, and for the maximum frequency $f_{\mathrm{max}}=200\mathrm{Hz}$, it is roughly $3\times10^{-7}$.
-When one compares it to the maximum suppression factor, given by the passive isolation, which is no more than $10^{-4}$, we expect that this effect is dominated by the performance of the passive isolation platform.
+with $D\approx 2\,m$ being the depth, $Q_{\mathrm{dirt}}\approx10$ denoting the typical quality factor of the soil \cite{kramer2024geotechnical}, and $V_s\sim300\,\mathrm{m/s}$ representing the typical shear wave speed, as mentioned earlier \footnote{In fact, the actual effective attenuation will be larger as Rayleigh waves dominate the noise power near the surface, which suffers from strong geometric decay.}.
+Finally, it yields a total coupling coefficient of

-As for inner excitation, we will still need the linewidth of the sound wave excitation.
-Typically, $\Delta f\approx \frac{c_s\alpha}{2\pi }$ with $\alpha$ being the attenuation factor of the sound wave in the residual gas.
-Using Eq.~(\ref{eq:attenuationFactor}), we have
+The boundary excitation represents another coupling mechanism for the ground translational movement input $z(f)$.
+The coupling factor given by the boundary excitation grows linearly but is also exponentially suppressed by attenuation at high frequency, resulting in a maximum optical path length coupling factor of roughly $10^{-5}$.
+When one compares it to the maximum suppression factor given by PIP, which is no more than $10^{-3}$, we expect that this effect is dominated by the seismic and alignment noise.